News

 In short, deception comes at a considerable cost, while being truthful allows you to be worry-free, trusting, and free of anxiety.

 Enjoying a better quality of life, Corson began to share his story with others.
 One day, he spoke with his medical billing specialist, Frank, saying, “I’d bet people who are honest see the doctor less often—someone should run a study.”
-Frank remarked, “I believe that’s true,” and referred him to a study he had recently read about a survey based on insurance claims showing that moral character was linked to lower rates of depression and more positive mental health.
+Frank remarked, “I believe that’s true,” and referred him to a 2022 study published in Social Psychiatry and Psychiatric Epidemiology, which analyzed insurance claims and found that moral character was linked to lower rates of depression and more positive mental health outcomes.

 At the end of a particularly long day, Corson leaned back in his office chair.
 The weight of his responsibilities lifted as he recognized the subtle but profound shift in his life.